Overview

 • Multi-core CPU fallback

-• Perturbation rendering for extreme depths
+• Perturbation rendering for Mandelbrot extreme depths

 This is not a legacy fractal engine—it’s a contemporary showcase of what Metal compute can deliver on Apple Silicon.